Software Observability for the AI era

 Understand what gets written.

-Crayon runs in the developer's native environment, capturing what humans and AI agents write before code reaches the build.
+Crash Override Endpoint runs in the developer's native environment, capturing what humans and AI agents write before code reaches the build.
 Every prompt, every tool call, every edit, every commit — observed and understood at the source.
 You don't see surveillance; you see provenance start where the code starts.

 - Captures human + AI agent activity in real time